 Let’s change the narrative.
 “You deserved it” is lame and shameful.

 This is the message we need to give instead: “You have support.
 We have got your back.
 You do NOT need to endure this anymore.”

 If this is the message given to young women by their families, many lives would be saved.
 If this is the message parents give to their daughters without asking them to “adjust”, many lives would be saved.
 If this is the message we could give to a friend or a neighbour or a relative, they would have the courage to break free from the shackles of abuse, humiliation and agony.

 SUPPORT is the keyword.
 Do not close doors on a victim.
 Listen, without judging.
 Support, without hushing.

-The Purple Ribbon Campaign for 2016 is a few months away.
-But the work needed to build awareness, to share stories and make them heard, needs to happen every single day, until the day domestic violence comes to an end.
+The Purple Ribbon Campaign builds awareness, to share stories and make them heard, needs to happen every single day, until the day domestic violence comes to an end.

 The South African Depression And Anxiety Group (SADAG) is Africa’s largest mental health support and advocacy group open 7 days a week from 8am – 8pm.

 If you are needing a referral to a psychologist, psychiatrist or support group call SADAG on 011 234 4837 or 0800 20 50 26 and speak to a trained counselor who can assist you further.